 By Susan Braden

-It has been said that there is no pain worse than tooth pain.
-If one of your teeth has been infected, then you will likely need a low cost root canal to keep out the infection.
+If one of your tooth has been infected, then you will likely root canal.
 The very thought of this procedure scares many people, both physically and financially.
-Many patients have heard the horror stories about this procedure's pain, and how difficult it may be to have performed for a low cost dental bill.
+Many patients have heard horror stories about the pain and expensive price of a root canal.
 If you would like more information about the steps of a root canal treatment, here is what you can expect your dentist to do to your tooth.

 This procedure is not particularly painful, contrary to popular belief, and might not be as expensive as you may hear.
 If you have access to a dental plan or insurance, you could actually receive a very cheap root canal.
 If you are experiencing discomfort in one of your teeth, it would be wise to make an appointment with a low cost dental plan provider to see if a root canal is necessary.
 The sooner you address an infected tooth, the less expensive and time consuming your procedure will be.